Surrogacy and adoption are both making headlines in popular news, as fertility rates continue to decline in developed countries.

 Families looking to adopt are given the lowest priority.
 Once a child is in the states’ care, extended families are the first contacts for a prospective adoptive family.
 If the extended family is unavailable, the foster family is given the first option to adopt.
 When the foster family does not want to adopt, only then can families who are not foster parents be contacted.

-- Mom.me weighs many of the practical, as well as emotional concerns in this well-thought-out article.
-This work compares the practices of adoption and surrogacy on a variety of levels, transcending purely financial concerns without neglecting their coverage.
+Mom.me weighs many of the practical, as well as emotional concerns in this well-thought-out article.
+This work compares the practices of adoption and surrogacy across a variety of considerations.

 And, are you a woman who enjoyed a healthy and successful pregnancy?
 Do you have friends or family who have suffered from infertility or need assistance from someone else to build their family?
 Have you ever considered the role you could play in helping someone else build their family - as a surrogate?
 Learn more about the process of helping someone else's dream of building a family come true.
 We would love to talk with you.